Are you someone who struggles to communicate in English?

 Once you think you have improved your reading and beginning to enjoy it, you can always go back and read the full version of the books.

-Let me give you an example for one of my favorite books-Black Beauty written by Anna Sewell.
+Let me give you an example of one of my favorite books-Black Beauty written by Anna Sewell.

 The book has 245 pages and 48 chapters!.
 The book is pretty short and easy for an average reader.
 But a bit too difficult for Elementary or Pre